 Data sovereignty requirements and complying with laws such as GDPR are also pushing some organizations in the EU/EEA to adopt solutions such as NextCloud to store data in non-US data centers.
 With Google Apps and OneDrive for Business, you lose control where your organization’s data is stored and replicated when you sign Google or Microsoft’s terms of service.

 If the data velocity (rate of change of the data) is not expected to be very high, it could make sense to backup to an object storage service such as BackBlaze B2 ($0.005/GB/mo) or Wasabi ($0.0059/GB/mo) instead of far more expensive block storage at $0.10/GB/mo.
-The drawback of this is slower data transfer speeds compared to rsyncing within a provider’s global backbone but the cost savings cost be worth it.
+The drawback of this is slower data transfer speeds compared to rsyncing within a provider’s global backbone but the cost savings can be worth it.

 Hardware Requirements and Costs (OVH Public Cloud – 300 Users)